dhleong/spade/README.md

 CSS custom properties (AKA variables) can be a convenient way to, for example, define dynamic theme colors once and reuse them throughout the codebase.
-Spade provides some extra sugar to make using them feel more
+Spade provides some extra sugar to make using them easier and more idiomatic:
-idiomatic:

 ```clojure
 (defglobal light-dark